magrathealabs/feito/README.md

 ### Usage

-After exporting the environment variables above.
-Simply execute `$ feito`.
+After exporting the environment variables above, execute `feito`.
 In a few moments, the analysis done by Prospector will be shown in your PR

 ## Steps taken in Feito